Iowa lawmakers want to reduce property taxes — but how?

 “Other states that have tried (capping assessments) will show that they simply don’t acquire the success that they’re intended to,” said Tom Sands, executive director of the Iowa Taxpayers Association and a former state legislator and chair of the House tax policy committee.

-Dave Daughton, with the School Administrators of Iowa, said the required 10% down payment on a school bonding project would be “fiscally, very difficult” for schools.
+Dave Daughton, with the School Administrators of Iowa, said the required 10 percent down payment on a school bonding project would be “fiscally, very difficult” for schools.

 “As a former superintendent, I can tell you the decision to have a bond issue is not made casually,” Daughton said.

-Meantime, Iowa Sen. Dan Dawson, R-Council Bluffs, who chairs the Senate’s tax policy committee, late last week introduced a series of proposals addressing tax policy, including property taxes.
+Meantime, Iowa Sen. Dan Dawson, a Republican from Council Bluffs who chairs the Senate’s tax policy committee, late last week introduced a series of proposals addressing tax policy, including property taxes.
 The legislation takes a mostly different approach to property tax law changes than do House Republicans’ bills.

-While Dawson’s bills would, like the House bill, cap assessment increases at 3%, the Senate bills also would cap cities’ and counties’ general property tax levies and reduce the value at which properties are assessed.
+While Dawson’s bills would, like the House bill, cap assessment increases at 3 percent, the Senate bills also would cap cities’ and counties’ general property tax levies and reduces the value at which properties are assessed.

 “Iowans have told us their property taxes are too high, and they want a better seat at the table,” Dawson said.
 “We have to be very thoughtful about our system, to make sure that the system actually works for the property taxpayer.”

-Dawson said he expected the Senate’s property tax bills, Senate Study Bills 1124 and 1125, soon would be scheduled for their initial legislative hearings.
+Dawson said he expects the Senate’s property tax bills, Senate Study Bills 1124 and 1125, will soon be scheduled for their initial legislative hearings.